ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 ## Install errors

 ### Install failed.
-No such file or directory: '/...':
+No such file or directory: '/...' or Permission denied '/...:

 <img src="./img/ts4.png" width=400/>

-This error means the app couldn't install the splatfest files.
+This error essentially means "could not install the file because the directory where the file is supposed to go doesn't exist or is inaccessible".
 It can be caused by an incorrect region or MLC path, the app not having write permissions to the MLC folder, the boss data folder not existing, or by something else blocking access to the files.
 Try launching the game with online mode enabled and entering the lobby to create the boss data.
 Close Cemu and check if anything else is accessing the mlc folder before installing the files.

 ### Write permissions:

 If the app is still unable to install the files, it probably means it doesn't have write permissions to the MLC and memorySearcher folders.
 Running the app as admin should resolve these issues.

 <img src="./img/ts6.png" width=200/>

-Alternatively, you can check the permissions for both of the folders to make sure the app can write to them.

 ## Download errors